nemanjam/nemanjam.github.io/README.md

 By the end of 2023.
 I started thinking about capturing insights from my usual daily coding work into rounded blog articles, so I started looking for a clean, minimalistic and well structured blog template.
 I started researching and considered Jekyll, Hugo, Next.js but eventually realized that currently Astro is the best tool for a static, personal website.

 Then I researched and reviewed all open source Astro examples that I could find with intention to reuse it and just customize styles but none of them met my preference for code structure and desired features, so I decided to compile the best parts from all of them into a structure and coding style of my own liking.
+See the [Credits](#credits) section bellow.

 I intend to use this website for years to come, so I consider the extra effort well spent.
 Additionally, it helped me gain some practical experience with Astro in the process.